 A 10-minute HIIT session that alternates between 30 seconds of intense activity (like sprinting, jumping rope, or burpees) and 30 seconds of rest can rewire the brain’s response to stress, making it easier to manage anger naturally.

-5. EMDR for Rewiring Anger Triggers
+5. Bilateral Stimulation Protocol for Rewiring Anger Triggers

 - Weaken the emotional charge of anger triggers.